St Chad's Church, York

-St Chad's Church, sometimes known as St Chad on the Knavesmire, is a parish church in the South Bank area of York, in England.
+St Chad's Church, sometimes known as St Chad on the Knavesmire, is a parish church on Campleshon Road in the South Bank area of York, England.

 In the early 20th century, the South Bank area fell within the parish of St Clement's Church, but it had a small mission church on South Bank Avenue.
-A church building on Campleshon Road was planned as a memorial to G. Argles, rector of St Clement's.
-The building was designed by Walter Brierley.
-Construction started in 1925, but was unfinished when Brierley died the following year.
-A vestry was added to the building in 1928, when the church was given its own parish.
-The church was finally completed by Francis Johnson in 1966, with only about half the original plan having been constructed.
+A new church building on Campleshon Road was planned as a memorial to G. Argles, rector of St Clement's, and was designed by Walter Brierley.
+Construction began in 1925 but was left unfinished when Brierley died the following year.
+A vestry was added in 1928, when the church was given its own parish.
+The building was finally completed by Francis Johnson in 1966, with only about half the original plan having been constructed.
 The building was Grade II listed in 2004.